 “The walls of the house are super insulated,” says Pedranti, “Which fulfills my desire to create a very comfortable energy-efficient home.”

 The residence features an energy-efficient ground-source heat pump system and a solar system designed to make the home net-zero energy.
 Beyond their capacity for maximizing views, the sliding panels of the high tech glass walls provide passive solar heating.
-The overhangs on the home’s glass side were strategically placed to help control the incoming sunlight and inside window treatments help with any glare.
+With the use of Glazed partitioning, the overhangs on the home’s glass side were strategically placed to help control the incoming sunlight and inside window treatments help with any glare.

 “The house is heated and cooled with a geothermal system and obviously there’s a big passive solar component to that,” says Pedranti.
 “It’s got radiant heating in the floors through that geothermal system.
 And then the cooling is via ductless mini-splits.
 There’s a nice European wood stove by a company called Rais.
 Lawrence tells me that there are a lot of times during the year that the heating never comes on, even in the winter because of the solar gain, but also because he’s got a wood stove which can really heat the whole house very easily.”

 Pedranti specializes in Passive House and high performance buildings.
 Licensed in eight states, he’s worked on homes from Maine to Florida.
 After earning a graduate degree in design at Harvard University, he worked for Rafael Vinoly Architects and Steven Tilly before opening his own firm, Richard Pedranti Architect, now located in Milford, Pennsylvania.
 A lot has changed since Pedranti became a certified Passive House consultant in 2012.